Large spots on the child's body. Diseases that cause spots on a child's body

 • lack of vitamins;

-• poor water quality or excessively drying bath decoctions (string, chamomile, oak bark);
+• poor water quality or excessively drying bath infusions (chamomile, oak bark);

-• roughness appears under the influence of wind or frost (mostly exposed parts of the face and body suffer);
+• roughness appears under the influence of wind or frost (mainly exposed parts of the face and body suffer);

-• too frequent use of shampoo: despite the high quality of the product, frequent washing can cause dry scalp;
+• too frequent use of shampoo: despite the high quality of the product, frequent washing can cause the appearance of dry scalp;

-• when a mother uses the powder too actively, she can unnecessarily dry out the delicate thin skin of the baby's buttocks.
+• when a mother uses powder too actively, it can unnecessarily dry out the delicate thin skin of the baby’s bottom.

-• Rough skin and round rough spots on the cheeks, elbows, knees, abdomen, buttocks, above the lip may be the result of internal diseases, one of which is congenital diabetes mellitus (we recommend reading:); congenital hypothyroidism (poor thyroid function): the epidermis is poorly updated due to slow metabolism, dryness in the form of light spots appears mainly on the knees and elbows.
+• Rough skin and round rough spots on the cheeks, elbows, knees, stomach, buttocks, and above the lip can be the result of internal diseases, one of which is congenital diabetes mellitus (we recommend reading:); congenital hypothyroidism (poor functioning of the thyroid gland): the epidermis is poorly renewed due to slow metabolism, dryness in the form of light spots appears mainly on the knees and elbows.

-Even too frequent bathing in herbs can dry out the baby's skin (see also:)
+Even too frequent bathing in herbs can dry out your baby’s skin (see also:)

-The reason may lie in the genetic pathology.
-Such hereditary manifestations of roughness make themselves felt at the age of 2-3, usually not later than 6 years:
+The reason may lie in genetic pathology.
+Such hereditary manifestations of roughness make themselves felt at 2-3 years of age, usually no later than 6 years:

 • Ichthyosis.
-Cells become horny as a result of mutations at the gene level: overdried skin becomes covered with white or gray scales over time, as a result, the whole body becomes covered with “fish scales”.
-Internal problems are also added to skin problems: malfunctions of organs, metabolic disorders.
+Cells become horny as a result of mutations at the gene level: over-dried skin becomes covered with white or gray scales over time, eventually the whole body becomes covered with “fish scales.”
+In addition to skin problems, internal ones are also added: malfunctions of organs, metabolic disorders.
 Photos of white scales can be found on the Internet.

 • Hyperkeratosis.
 The epidermis thickens excessively, the skin becomes horny.
-Most often, these anomalies are fixed on the hips, feet, elbows and head.
+Most often, these anomalies are recorded on the hips, feet, elbows and head.
 What is the cause of this disease?
-Scientists cannot give a definite answer yet.
-In addition to hereditary predisposition, other factors are also important: lack of vitamins E, C and A, dry skin, the consequences of taking hormonal drugs, stressful situations, hormonal imbalance during adolescence puberty, too long exposure to ultraviolet rays, diseases of the gastrointestinal tract, the result of exposure to cleaning products, washing, washing.
+Scientists cannot yet give a definite answer.
+In addition to hereditary predisposition, other factors are also important: lack of vitamins E, C and A, dry skin, the consequences of taking hormonal drugs, stressful situations, hormonal imbalance during teenage puberty, too long exposure to ultraviolet rays, gastrointestinal diseases, the result of exposure to drugs cleaning, washing, washing.

 • Helminthiases.